ProductionEXP/Python-One-Word-Story/README.md

 ### How to change either the username or password for admin mode

   In the main.py file, in what ever os you use, line 4&5 are the username and password respectively.
 Edit the name and password within the '.
-The name CAN NOT have any capitals, or the menu will be unassessable.
+The name CAN NOT have any capitals, or the menu will be inaccessible.
 The password can have any combination of letters, capitals and numbers.

 #
 ## Other notes